 The “baby boom” famously gave rise to the biggest population expansion in world history.
 Now, we’re living through the generational echo of that boom.
-In 2020, millennials (the term for the generation raised by the baby boomers) took over as the largest generation in America.
+In 2020, millennials, the generation raised by the baby boomers, took over as the largest generation in America.
 And as they grow in age, income, influence, and means, one thing is clear: Millennials have money to spend.

 But competition for that money is fierce.
 Advertising to millennials isn’t the same as advertising to Generation X or Generation Z — the two generations on either end.
 Knowing how to target millennials means learning their values, their priorities, and constructing messaging that won’t rub them the wrong way.
 In short, it requires that you learn how to “speak millennial.”
 Fortunately, we’re here to help you do just that.